 The main focus the rest of the year was studying at The Royal Academy of Music and writing songs.

-After going through many different stages of evolution, in 1998 a band formed around Tina Dico and started playing her music and her songs.
+After going through many different stages, in 1998 a band formed around Tina Dico and started playing her music and her songs.

-Back then, just like today, it was Dennis Ahlgren on guitar, Kristian Kold on bass, Janus Nevel Ringsted on drums and Martin Sommer on keyboards, but on backing vocals were Camilla Dayyani and Rune Wehner on guitar.
+Back then it was Dennis Ahlgren on guitar, Kristian Kold on bass, (both still part of Tina’s live band) Janus Nevel Ringsted on drums and Martin Sommer on keyboards, and on backing vocals were Camilla Dayyani and Rune Wehner on guitar.
 Rune later became part of Spleen United.

-Tina Dico won the competition and shortly after, at the bands debut concert at Glazzhuset in Århus, a large crowd had turned up.
+Tina Dico and band won the competition and shortly after, at the bands debut concert at Glazzhuset in Århus, a large crowd had turned up.

 During the first half of 1998 Tina took Religious Studies at the University of Århus.
 At the same time she had also applied for The Royal Academy of Music in Århus and had been accepted.